Nafe Singh Rathee

-Nafe Singh Rathee is an Indian Politician and State President for the Indian National Lok Dal political party.
+Nafe Singh Rathee (1954 - died 25 February 2024) was an Indian Politician from Haryana.
+He was State President of Indian National Lok Dal of Haryana.
 He was member of 9th and 10th Haryana Legislative Assembly from the Bahadurgarh constituency.

 He was also two term Chairman of Bahadurgarh Municipal Council.
-He is President of All India Indian Style wrestling Association.
+He was President of All India Indian Style wrestling Association.

+Death

+He died on 25 February 2024 when unknown men opened fire on him in Bahadurgarh, Jhajjar and killed him when he was travelling in his SUV.